jlmelville/uwot/docs/umap-for-tsne.md

 function (the first part).
 Everything else contributes to the second, repulsive part.

-The key advantage of this cost function of the KL divergence is that it doesn't contain $q_{ij}$.
-With no normalization, we don't need to calculate all the output pairwise distances.
+The key advantage of this cost function over the KL divergence is that it doesn't contain $q_{ij}$.
+With no output normalization, we don't need to calculate all the output pairwise distances.
 So this cost function is amenable to stochastic gradient descent techniques.

 ## The LargeVis sampling strategy